istio/community/ROLES.md

 * May approve code contributions for acceptance

+* Maintainers in an area get a stronger voice when a working group needs to make decisions.

+### Emeritus status

+If a maintainer becomes inactive in the project for an extended period of time, the individual will transition to being a emeritus maintainer.
+Emeritus maintainers lose their ability to approve code contributions, but retain their voting rights for up to one year.
+After one year, emeritus maintainers revert back to being normal members.

+A maintainer becomes an emeritus maintainer if the individual hasn't contributed a PR to the project in 3 months.
+An emeritus maintainer can regain full maintainer status by submitting 5 PRs to the project.

 ## Lead

-Working group leads, or just ‘leads’, are approvers of an entire area that have demonstrated good judgement and responsibility.
+Working group leads, or just ‘leads’, are maintainers of an entire area that have demonstrated good judgement and responsibility.
-Leads accept design proposals and approve design decisions for their area of ownership.
+Leads accept design proposals and approve design decisions for their area of ownership, triage issues, and run regular working group meetings.

 ### Requirements